 Cloud gaming has existed in some capacity for years, but 2019 might be the year it finally catches on.
 From what we've seen from game streaming platforms so far, there's an equal amount of potential, hurdles, and questions—as there would be for most emerging technologies.
 But Google's involvement makes things feel different with Stadia: not only is it one of the biggest tech companies in the world, but it will have game exclusives for its streaming platform, and unlike other cloud gaming platforms you won't need a PC or a console to play them.

-Whatever the case, we're keeping a watchful eye on all things Google Stadia.
-Here's what we know so far.
+We've been keeping a watchful eye on all things Google Stadia, and here's what we know so far.

 How does Google Stadia work?

 Game streaming (or cloud gaming) services render games on a remote server instead of your local machine, and then stream the video back to you while your input is simultaneously sent to the server.
 At the moment, there are two different ways that you can play games via the cloud, all with a monthly subscription of course.
 You can either access a library of games on a remote server directly from your computer (eg, PlayStation Now), or you can access a remote, virtual PC on which you can install your own games (eg, Shadow).
 Think of that one like the remote desktop tool, only you are renting a gaming PC somewhere else that you can connect to.

 In some cases you'll need to install the appropriate game launcher if you want to play any games via the cloud.
 Game streaming services like Jump and PlayStation Now curate their own catalog of games, so you won't need to install or login to a specific launcher.
 However, cloud gaming service GeForce Now operates as a sort of middle ground between those two game streaming methods.
 GeForce Now requires you to own the games in their catalog and install them on their remote servers—but you don't get a dedicated virtual PC like Shadow.